A wise man once said:

-Financial support will enable Best Of Belfast to become a weekly show, publishing 50+ interviews a year instead of a mere 12!
-This means we can share even more Northern Irish stories to the world and drive more interest, investment and people to this incredible place.
+(This means we can share even more Northern Irish stories to the world and drive more interest, investment and people to this incredible place).

 1. Sell ads on the show

 Against the advice of some 'smart business people' I've decided to take the plunge and go for number 2 to keep editorial control and keep sharing stories that matter.

-(Plus it means you don’t have to listen to ads about sofas, website creation tools and insurance).
+(Plus it means you don’t have to listen to ads about sofas, website creation tools and nutritional supplements).